Man-looking-at-the-camera-through-a-magnifying-glass

 Photo by Andres Ayrton from Pexels

-Is your copy easy to read and understand?
+Your copy should be easy to read and understand

 Your ideal customers don’t want to have to read something ten times when once should be enough.